de-wiring/containerspec/tests/example-tests/README.md

 (...)
   Scenario: NGINX Container                                           # features/container_tests.feature:17
-    When there is a running container named 'demo_nginx'              # features/step_definitions/container_definitions.rb:29 And they should run on image 'nginx:1.7.8'                        # features/step_definitions/container_definitions.rb:240
+    When there is a running container named 'demo_nginx'              # features/step_definitions/container_definitions.rb:29 Then they should run on image 'nginx:1.7.8'                       # features/step_definitions/container_definitions.rb:240
     And containers should not expose port '80'                        # features/step_definitions/container_definitions.rb:230
     And containers should expose port '443' on host port '8443'       # features/step_definitions/container_definitions.rb:213
     And container volume '/etc/nginx/sites-enabled' should be mounted # features/step_definitions/container_definitions.rb:167